Kristina01111000/Tetris/README.md

 # Tetris
 Tetris game based on the freecode camp class

-- make the screen longer
+- make the screen longer and wider

 - change the colors

-- fix the piece going away then being redrawn when it moves